Vignesh2291/Vignesh2291/README.md

 - 👋 Hi, I’m @Vignesh2291
 - 👀 I’m interested in ...Data
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...Python,SQL,Power BI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Data
-- 📫 How to reach me ...
+- 📫 How to reach me ...LinkedIn

 <!---
 Vignesh2291/Vignesh2291 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.